How To Create A To Do List In WordPress

 Locate the file in your hard drive or external drive and click ‘Open’ …

-After configuring all of the plugin settings, you can start create and edit to-do lists.
+After configuring all plugin settings, you are ready to begin create and edit to-do lists.

-To create a new to-do list, log into your WordPress admin, then scroll down the menu and click on To-Do List > To-Do List …
+To create a new to-do list, log into your WordPress dashboard, then go to the menu and select To-Do List > To-Do List …

 This brings you to the ‘To-Do List’ screen …